czhangy/nuzdocs/README.md

 -   [ ] Consider loading one-by-one instead of in groups (esp. for boxes)
 -   [ ] Confirmation modal for run deletion
 -   [ ] Nicer alerts for exports
+-   [ ] Add congratulations at end of run

 ## License